rajat116/github-anomaly-project/README.md

 - **Pre-commit + GitHub Actions** for CI/CD and code quality
 - **Streamlit UI** for visualization
 - **Terraform** for infrastructure-as-code provisioning (MLflow)
+- **AWS S3** for optional cloud-based storage of features, models, and predictions

 #### The full architecture of this GitHub anomaly detection pipeline is illustrated in the diagram below.